j-berg-au/BOUNDLESS/content/Notes.md

 		- Adept Flow State
 		- Alternative uses of Priest's Favour.
 		- Mage Talent that grants a Vanguard Weapon
+		- Tier II Mage Talent that takes a spell that costs X mana or lower and makes it free
 		- Buff certain abilities when a target has a certain status
 			- If the target has persistent damage, deal additional damage equal to the persistent damage
 ### Strategy